Pregnancy SmartSiteTM

 There is a normal range in which a child may reach each milestone.
 For example, walking may begin as early as 8 months in some children.
 Others walk as late as 18 months and it is still considered normal.

 Below is a general list of some of the things you might see children doing at different ages.
-These are NOT precise guidelines.
+These are not precise guidelines.
 There are many different normal paces and patterns of development.

 Infant -- birth to 1 year